 Mary Queen of Scots

 Mary Queen of Scots (1542-1587) was crowned when she was just nine months old.
 Mary often found herself trapped between warring political factions, each trying to use her to enhance their power.
-Mary married three times, first to Francis, Daupin of France, but she was to be widowed after only a year.
+Mary married three times, first to Francis, Dauphin of France, but she was to be widowed after only a year.
 She then married Lord Darnley, believing it would secure her children's right to the English throne, but it was a poor match.
 In February 1567, Darnley was found murdered in his garden.
-Find out more about Mary Queen of Scots.

 Bonnie Prince Charlie